SBA Opens Round 2 PPP – Apply with CLX

 The CARES Act is the new stimulus bill passed by Congress and signed by the President on March 27th, 2020.
-The bill contains a provision that six-months of loan payments (both principal and interest) on all qualified SBA 7A loans would be covered by the SBA.
+The bill contains a provision that six-months of loan payments (both principal and interest) on all qualified SBA loans (including SBA 7A, SBA 504, and SBA Express) would be covered by the SBA.
 The provision works as follows:

 There are likely to be additional details on this provision coming out from the SBA shortly, but the above is the detail contained in the bill.